genenetwork/gn-docs/api/GN-REST-API-v2.md

 }
 ```

+We'll probably get rid of some duplication and terms.

 # Metadata

 Metadata contains further information on a JSON record, but typically not the data that is already served by above JSON record.
 Example for `api:mouse.meta.json`